-Let’s start with the rule of thumb that you need 80 – 100 Btu’s per square inches of primary cooking space for your gas grill.
+Let’s start with the rule of thumb you need 80 – 100 Btu per square inch of primary cooking space for your gas grill.

 If you use this formula you will not fall for “the let’s buy a grill with the most Btu’s” to be on the safe side.

-- Too much Btu’s will make your grill use more gas than needed.
+- Too much BTU will make your grill use more gas than needed.

-If you like searing steaks you grill needs to be 550 – 600 degrees.
+If you like searing steaks your grill needs to be 550 – 600 degrees.
 Read the manual to make sure you can reach this.

 There are many types of burners.
 From cheap aluminum and cheap metal to stainless steel and I have even seen cast iron burners.

-What I prefer are stainless steel burners form a high quality like 304 grade.
+What I prefer are stainless steel burners of a high quality like 304 grade.

 The burners should run from the front to the end and not from side to side.
 In this way, it is much easier to set up hot, medium, and cooler zones to enable cooking multiple types of food at the same time.